apimeister/hugo-build-rs/README.md

 A wrapper around the hugo binary to proving building capabilities.

-This crate has the hugo binaries embedded, so no external dependencies are pulled during build.
+This crate downloads the hugo binaries on demand during build.
+So the first build needs connectivity to github.

-The version number reflect the hugo version embedded.
+The version number reflects the hugo version embedded.

 # Usage